 Help identify available resources to meet specific needs they may have

 - Offer companionship for the patient and respite for family members through a volunteer(s)

 - Address anticipatory grief for patients and their loved ones

 - Provide 24/7 clinical support for patients and their families – nights, weekends, holidays, whenever critical assistance is needed

-Do I Have to Go to a Special Facility to Get Hospice Care?
+Do I Have to Go to a Hospital to Get Comfort Care?

 Ninety-five percent of hospice care patients receive care where they are most comfortable – right where they live.
 This may be a private residence, or an assisted living or skilled nursing facility.
 Hospice care can also be provided in hospitals.

 What is included with comfort care in the hospital or at home?
 If pain and symptoms can no longer be managed at home, Lower Cape Fear LifeCare patients have exclusive access to our three inpatient hospice care centers.
 These facilities provide around-the-clock care in a serene, home-like setting.

 Hospice care is covered under the Medicare Hospice Benefit and provides for months of care and support.
 All expenses including care, medications, medical equipment, and supplies are covered by Medicare.
 Medicaid and most private insurances also have a hospice benefit.
 As a nonprofit, Lower Cape Fear Hospice never refuses anyone care based on their ability to pay.